Boeing selected for $294 million deal with Algeria's Tassili Airlines

 "The deal was won by Boeing after a national and international tender," APS quoted Harchaoui as saying.

-(Reporting by Hamid Ould Ahmed; Editing by Catherine Evans)
+Reporting by Hamid Ould Ahmed; Editing by Catherine Evans